 The Historical Journey Of Fairy Queen

-Between 1943 to 1997, the Fairy Queen satiated the curiosity of students of the Railway Zonal Training School at Chandausi and visitors of newly constructed Rail Transport Museum at Chanakyapuri, New Delhi.
-In between, in 1972, it also earned itself the heritage status from the government of India.
+Between 1943 to 1997, the Fairy Queen satiated the curiosity of students of the Railway Zonal Training School at Chandausi and visitors of the newly constructed Rail Transport Museum at Chanakyapuri, New Delhi.
+In 1972, it also earned its heritage status from the government of India.

 However, more fame was still in the store and it was in the year 1997 that the Fairy Queen got it.
 The phenomenal success of the Palace on Wheels inspired the tourism department to bring out this heritage train from the confines of the Railway Museum and convert it into a tourists’ train.

 Accordingly, the Fairy Queen cruised for its first journey in the month of July the very same year.

 Your Journey In Fairy Queen

 The journey of the Fairy Queen is short, luxurious, and exciting.
 It runs on the weekend, between October to February, starting from Delhi Cantt at 0900 hrs in the morning and reaching Alwar the same day at 1500 hrs.
 From Alwar station, an air-conditioned coach ferries you to the Hotel Sariska Palace.
 The night is spent at the hotel where the cultural program and a theme dinner are organized for you.

 The next day, the early morning trip to the Sariska Tiger Reserve forms a major attraction.
 You will enjoy a jeep safari trip within the park.
 Keep your eyes open for Tigers as well as other animals like Leopard, Wild Dog, Jackal, Sambhar, Chital, and Nilgai.
 Birds of the park Peafowl, Red Jungle Fowl, Spur Fowls, White Breasted Kingfishers, and the Peacock will also command your attention.